Contractible subshifts: Comparison with other dynamical properties

 \begin{theorem} Suppose $G$ infinite f.g.\ and not just-infinite.
 Then $G$ admits a contractible SFT which admits a non-contractible SFT factor. \end{theorem}

 \begin{proof} Let $a \in G \setminus \{1_G\}$.
 Take finite generating set for $G$ containing $a$.
 Use colors $\{0,1,2\} \times \{0,1,2\}$.
-Require that on the first track $0$ and $2$ cannot be next to each other, and that on second track you cannot have same color between $a$-neighbors.
+Require that on the first track (i.e.\ the first component $\{0,1,2\}^G$ through the isomorphism $(\{0,1,2\} \times \{0,1,2\})^G \cong \{0,1,2\}^G \times \{0,1,2\}^G$) the symbols $0$ and $2$ cannot be next to each other in any direction; and that on the second track you cannot have the same color between $a$-neighbors.
 Call the resulting SFT $X$.
 It is a Cartesian product of two SFTs.
 The first one has safe symbol $1$ so it is contractible.
 The second is a free extension of a mixing $\Z$-SFT, so it is contractible.

 Now project the second track away when the first track contains $0$ or $2$.
 The image subshift $Y$ over alphabet $\{0,2\} \cup \{(1,0), (1,1), (1,2)\}$ contains precisely those configurations where on the first track $0$ and $2$ cannot be next to each other, and on the second, on top of two $a$-neighboring $1$s we require values to differ (here one should note that the mixing distance of the one-dimensional SFT we are freely extending is $1$).
 This is clearly an SFT.